andrebf6/Collision-avoidance-strategy-for-two-KMR-iiwa-robots-in-a-warehouse-crosssing/README.md

     ros2 run kmr_navigation CAE_kuka2.py
 ```

-To change the simulation environment, open the gazebo.launch.py file, and change the variable word to the desired environment model (one of the SDF world models contained in the folder world).
+To change the simulation environment, open the start_world_launch.py file, and change the variable word to the desired environment model (one of the SDF world models contained in the folder world of the kmr_simulation package).

-To change the launched robot model, open the xml file of the launched simulation environment, and change the spawned robot model.